 often do not find their way into the convention program, regardless of the worth of the

 Notification of Review Outcome

 The Design and Development Division will notify you whether your proposal has been

 accepted or rejected no later than March 15,, 2019.
 If your proposal is accepted, you will be

 required to complete an Acceptance/Verification Form acknowledging receipt of an

-acceptance letter and verifying your commitment to make the presentation at the AECT 2018 International Convention in Kansas City, Missouri.
+acceptance letter and verifying your commitment to make the presentation at the AECT 2019 International Convention in Las Vegas, Nevada.
 Recognize that all convention attendees are part of a shared community of research, practice, and professional growth.
 At least one of the authors whose D&D Showcase proposal was accepted, are required to register and attend the AECT Convention.
 Those who do not register will NOT be scheduled for presentation (and will NOT appear in any printed program or other documents).
 It is the responsibility of the key presenter to notify all individuals involved in the presentation as to the status of the proposal.
 All presenters participating at convention must register by

 Only the primary presenter will be notified of acceptance by convention planners.
 It is the